-The frequent data leak scandals caused by big corporate companies has created great concerns about misuse of personal information through illegal data collection practices.
+The frequent data leak scandals caused by big corporate companies is a real reason to be concerned about misuse of personal information through illegal (and legal!) data collection practices.
 These scandals are leading users away from using mainstream products to finding safer alternatives.

 Have you ever worried about your data privacy?
 Are you wondering if there are any alternatives to the Big Tech services out there?

-Luckily there are great alternatives available which will allow you to take your data privacy back into your own hands.
+Luckily there are great alternatives available that can allow you to take your data privacy back into your own hands.
 Although there are many, finding viable replacements to mitigate your privacy risk without much hassle is a time-consuming effort.
-In this article I will explain how I switched different services myself so you don’t have to start your research from scratch.
+I will explain how I switched different services myself so you don’t have to start your research from scratch.

 Why should you care about online privacy?